Assisted Living

 Key Takeaways

-4. Nursing homes can cost $9,733 per month.
-The cost is higher due to the increased level of care provided by medically trained staff.
+4. The national median monthly cost of a nursing home is $10,646.
+The cost is higher due to the high level of care provided by medically trained staff.

-What is assisted living?
+What is assisted living vs. nursing home care?

 Assisted living communities provide long-term housing for older adults who are generally active but need support with activities of daily living (ADLs).
-These could include bathing, dressing, and using the toilet.
+These include bathing, dressing, and using the toilet.

 Let our care assessment guide you